Rhea-Braithwaite/IntrotoIM/finalProject/README.md

 After having basic code functionality, I decided to start working on my circuit.

 I began by first having a ciruit with the switches and the toner, just to try and see if I could get the communication between Arduino and Processing to work.
-The noteduration was constant for all notes, but later on I decided that to make the songs more accurately played, to give them different note durations based on the type of note on the song's msuical sheet.
+The noteduration was constant for all notes, but later on I decided that to make the songs more accurately played, to give them different note durations based on the type of note on the song's musical sheet.

 ```
 void playNote(){